RustFestEU/speakers-guide/0-speakers_guide.md

 This document is here to help you in your preparation of your talk.
 Please note that it is for everyone.
-Because we have experienced and beginner speakers, the document is devided in sections.
+Because we have experienced and beginner speakers, the document is divided in sections.

 * [Must-knows](1-must.md): The must read.
 It holds all the technical information and some particularities about our conference.